slatedocs/slate/source/index.html.md

 Slate supports the notion of [includes][6], which allow us to put the documentation into a database of sorts and rebuild it from parts.
 This works by holding the pages in the `includes` folder.
 A display page is made by adding an `includes` section to the front matter, and then listing the included pages in order.

+## How do I report issues?

+File an issue at https://bonsai.phacility.com and tag Documentation project

 ## What about headers/footers/toc_footers?

 These are still being designed.
-It seems like there's likely to be a full-width header including primary-nav to all sections.
+There's likely to be a full-width header including primary-nav to all sections.

 ## How do I get back to the beginning?